gonblas/rentapp/README.md

 ## Technologies Used

-- Backend: Python with FastAPI.
+- Backend: Python with FastAPI framework.
-- Database: SQL.
+- Database: MySQL.
 - Frontend: React with Material UI and vanilla CSS.
+- Docker: Used to containerize the application.

 ## Lessons Learned